 Public Speaking (COM 209)

 June 2021 – Present.

-Upon successful completion of the learning experience, students will be able to understand and apply the concept of public speaking and its idea of being audience-centered; display understanding of the most efficient way to prepare a speech; understand speech ethics and listening skills and their importance; practice the importance of understanding your audience and before whom you are speaking; write a speech, including choosing and researching a topic, providing sufficient supports, and organizing the speech; and present the speech in a coherent, open-minded, and inclusive manner.
+Upon successful completion of the learning experience, students will be able to: apply the concept of public speaking and its idea of being audience-centered; outline the most efficient way to prepare a speech; define speech ethics and listening skills and their importance; practice the importance of understanding the audience and before whom the person is speaking; write a speech, including choosing and researching a topic, providing sufficient supports, and organizing the speech; and present the speech in a coherent, open-minded, and inclusive manner.

-This public speaking course helps the student become a more confident public speaker and write more coherent and dynamic speeches.
-In this course, the student receives in-depth information on developing an engaging program and delivering a presentation with power.
-The student learns how to create a basic outline of a speech, organize a program in a way that makes the most sense, and deliver it in a way that is most engaging.
-The student also learns techniques to overcome nervousness, and many other issues faced by speakers.
+This public speaking course helps students become more confident public speakers and write more coherent and dynamic speeches.
+Students receive in-depth information on developing an engaging program and delivering a presentation with power.
+Other topics include creating a basic outline of a speech, organizing a program in a way that makes the most sense, delivering the speech in the most engaging way, techniques to overcome nervousness, and other issues faced by speakers.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Public Speaking (1/22).